 Felix Ngole wins appeal in victory for Christian freedoms

-In a landmark judgment, the Court of Appeal has upheld the rights of UK Christians to freely express their faith by handing victory to former student social worker Felix Ngole.
+In a landmark judgment, the Court of Appeal has upheld the rights of UK Christians to freely express their faith as it ruled in favour of former student social worker Felix Ngole.

 Overturning a High Court decision to uphold Felix’s expulsion from Sheffield University, the crucial outcome represents a major development of the law.
 It is now clear that Christians have the legal right to express Biblical views on social media and elsewhere in public without fear for their professional careers.